-This standard is meant to be used by competent system administrators and is based on best practice draft IETF standard, which provides a detailed rationale.
+This standard is meant to be used by competent system administrators and is based on current IETF best practice for TLS (transport layer security).
 This IT standard may also be referenced when application managers are proposing system change or creation.
 It is the system administrator's responsibility to learn or be competent with methods for configuring their systems to match this standard and for engaging actively with the provided vulnerability scanning tool (Qualys) that can confirm and document fixes to misconfiguration.

 Standards checklist for creating/renewing certificates:

 - 2048 bit key minimum length (larger keys recommended).

 - SHA2 algorithm is required for all new/renewed certs.

 - Certificate Service Request standard (use no abbreviations except country code):

 - CN/FQDN - full name of the system, e.g. hostname.pepperdine.edu